uberto/kondor-json/README.md

 ### Storing a Map as Json

-If you have a field which is a map and you want to save it as a Json object:
+Let's say you have a field which is a map and you want to save it as a Json object.

+For example a map of things to do, with a short key and a longer description:

 ```kotlin
 data class Notes(val updated: Instant, val thingsToDo: Map<String, String>)